rchomczyk-playground/honey-addons/README.md

 ## honey-addons (*miód*)

-A bunch of addons for message library, which focuses on simplicity and flexibility.
+A bunch of addons for <a href="https://github.com/rchomczyk-playground/honey">honey</a> message library, which focuses on simplicity and flexibility.

 ### Get started